syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![Selection shape Date Range Picker](images/selections/selectionshape.png)

 ## Enable swipe selection
-Using [enableSwipeSelection]()https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/enableSwipeSelection.html property of the `DateRangePicker`, you can’t select the dates by using swiping.
+Using [enableSwipeSelection]()https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/enableSwipeSelection.html property of the `DateRangePicker`, you can select the dates by using swiping.
 By default, `enableSwipeSelection` property as `true`.

 {% tabs %}
 {% highlight Dart %}